department-of-veterans-affairs/next-build/READMEs/testing.md

 that we are scanning many pages in one test.
 We could split it up so each URL is run in an isolated test but that would require more setup and teardown costing time.
-Also...just being honest...passing data to each test via async/await was finicky, and I never went back to try and invesitgate further.
+Also...just being honest...passing data to each test via async/await was finicky, and I never went back to try and investigate further.

+Some pages end up redirecting

 Test run workflow:

 1. Get pages of the sitemap.
 2. Split the pages into segments if the segment index is not zero.
 This allows to run against all pages locally or use segment indexes on GH.
-3. Pages are looped through and navigated to.
+3. Pages are looped through and navigated to as long as the page isn't in the list of excluded pages.
 4. `AxeBuilder` analyzes each page.
 5. If violations are found, they are pushed into an array with the URL and violations as keys.